Benjamin-Tomkins/bowling-challenge/README.md

 ```
   As a Score Card computer
-  To computer the score of a frame
+  To compute the score of a frame
   I must recognise a 'spare' frame …
     … and apply the correct rules
 ```